EyalExperitest/ansible-deployment-guide/prerequisites/README.md

 Linux and Mac OS are supported out of the box. \
 Using windows to run ansible is more tricky. \
 Windows subsystem works, but if it is not available - installation [gets technical](./windows/Ansible-On-Windows.md).

+When using winrm - you will need to install:
+`pip install pywinrm`